judsonlmoore/judsonlmoore.com/_pages/travel-guides/colombia-travel-guide.md

 ---
 title: Colombia Travel Guide
-subtitle: A 15th year reunion with my Rotary Youth Exchange friends.
+subtitle: A 15th year reunion with my Rotary Youth Exchange friends
 permalink: "/colombia/"
 layout: fullwidth-hero
 category: colombia
 image: 2014/11/IMG_2650.jpg
 ---

-## How my time in Brazil changed my life
+## Colombia is a gateway to the soul

-With an overwhelming need to scratch my newly-acquired wanderlust itch, I set out on a six month solo backpacking trip in Brazil as soon as I finished high school.
-During my Rotary Youth Exchange year, I had come to know many people from all over the world, including a large number of Brazilians.
-While in Brazil, I stayed in the homes of my friends, many of which were Rotarians, and so I had many opportunities to present at Rotary Clubs and participate in community projects.
-The people I met, the strife I witnessed, the beauty of the people and the culture, all set me down the path of my life’s work: to impact communities on the international stage.
+Fifteen years after being a [Rotary Youth Exchange student](https://www.rotary.org/en/get-involved/exchange-ideas/youth-exchanges) in Germany, a group of us decided to reunite, but this time we would meet in Colombia.
+Our host, [Alejo](https://www.instagram.com/alejogb/), is a film producer and TV star in Colombia, so he knew all of the best places to go throughout the country and had the connections to get us there.
+For two weeks, we ate the freshest seafood and explored the most beautiful landscapes the country has to offer.
+We came close with nature, close with Colombian culture and even closer with each other.